Internet access at the Otsego District Public Library is an extension of the library’s mission to meet the community’s information needs

-4. Parents or guardians, not the library or its staff, are responsible for the Internet information selected and/or accessed by their children.
-Children under the age of 18 must have a signed (in-person) permission from a parent or legal guardian.
+Parents or guardians, not the library or its staff, are responsible for the Internet information selected and/or accessed by their children.
+Parents or guardians are responsible for monitoring their child's internet usage.